Guide to Developing Java Plugins

 Your First Plugin

-In this section we will build a simple plugin with one goal which takes no parameters and simply displays a message on the screen when run.
-Along the way, we will cover the basics of setting up a project to create a plugin, the minimal contents of a Java mojo which will define goal code, and a couple ways to execute the mojo.
+In this section we will build a simple plugin with one goal that takes no parameters and displays a message on the screen when run.
+Along the way, we will cover setting up a project to create a plugin, the minimal contents of a Java mojo which will define goal code, and a couple ways to execute the mojo.

 Your First Mojo